mofax/mofax/README.md

 ### Hi there 👋

-I am a software engineer with an uncontrallable bia towards javascript.
+I am a software engineer with an uncontrallable bias towards javascript.
 Sometimes I write Go.

 <hr />